dre32722/dre32722.github.io/assets/handsonlabs/prerequisites.md

 Please complete the following steps prior to the event.

-1. Sign up for $500 free credit on Oracle Cloud by going to: <SPECIAL URL FOR CODE SYDNEY> (Is this offer still valid) ????
+1. Sign up for your free trial on the Oracle Cloud by going to URL provided in the registration email

    Note : You must use the same email address as you used to register for Oracle Code.

-2. As part of the HOL there will be plenty of time to install the required software (Git, Python, Node.js, MongoDB, Docker, Docker-compose) and the application (API) implementation code.
+2. As part of the HOL there will be time provided to install the required software (Git, Python, Node.js, MongoDB, Docker, Docker-compose) and the application (API) implementation code.
+However, as developers
+   environments may vary considerably it would be beneficial to action the install of the software in your local; environment ahead of the event.

    Please note that the software installation instructions were developed using an Ubuntu 16:04 image.
    The easiest path forward will be for you to mirror the base environment.

    For those who want to mirror the environment please do the following;
    a) Download VirtualBox software - https://www.virtualbox.org/wiki/Downloads
    b) Download Ubuntu 16.04 (64 bit) VBox Image from http://www.osboxes.org/ubuntu/

    Steps will vary for Mac, other flavours of Linux and Windows.

-   Note : Minimum software versions for the Hands-On Lab requires Windows 7, Windows 10 or Mac OS X.
+   Note : Minimum software versions for the Hands-On Lab requires Windows 7, Windows 10, Ubuntu 16.04 or Mac OS X. Other systems may work fine but havent been tested.

 3. Assuming you dont already have an account on GitHub, then create an account on GitHub https://github.com/ , Click Sign Up.